NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

 plugin to allow the use of CPython 3 from the Ghidra GUI.

 ## Installation and Setup
-Ghidra provides an out-of-the box integraton with the PyGhidra Python library which makes installation and usage fairly straighforward.
+Ghidra provides an out-of-the box integration with the PyGhidra Python library which makes installation and usage fairly straightforward.
 This enables the Ghidra GUI and headless Ghidra to run GhidraScript's written in native CPython 3, as well as interact with the Ghidra GUI through a built-in REPL.
 To launch Ghidra in PyGhidra-mode, see Ghidra's latest [Installation Guide](https://github.com/NationalSecurityAgency/ghidra/blob/master/GhidraDocs/InstallationGuide.md#pyghidra-mode).